Horospherical stacks and stacky coloured fans: Coloured fantastacks

 In \cite{cox1995homogeneous}, Cox developed the \textit{homogeneous coordinate ring} of a toric variety, and used this to express a given toric variety as the good quotient of a quasiaffine toric variety by a subgroup of its torus.
 In \cite[Section 5]{satriano2015toric1}, it is shown how this construction by Cox fits into the framework of fantastacks for toric stacks.

 There is a similar ``Cox construction" that works for horospherical varieties.
 We give an outline of this construction and show how it fits into the framework of coloured fantastacks.
-Let $X$ be a horospherical $G/H$-variety with associated coloured fan $\Sigma^c$ on $N$ for which (CF1) holds.
+Let $X$ be a $G/H$-horospherical variety with associated coloured fan $\Sigma^c$ on $N$ for which \labelcref{item:CF1} holds (to remove this condition, see \cref{rmk:removal of (CF1)}).